umarhassan-mitodl/sts.034-fall-2011/content/pages/readings.md

 {{< tdclose >}}{{< tdopen >}}
 On the Witness Stand: Communicating Science in the Courtroom
 {{< tdclose >}}{{< tdopen >}}
-Read background on Ken Miller, evolution and the Dover Trial (be sure to read the questions at the bottom about Dover): NOVA.
-[In Defense of Evolution](http://www.pbs.org/wgbh/nova/evolution/defense-evolution.html).
+Read background on Ken Miller, evolution and the Dover Trial (be sure to read the questions at the bottom about Dover): NOVA. {{% resource_link "014057dc-34a7-4083-9acf-37b73d805b33" "In Defense of Evolution" %}}.
 NOVA.
 October 10.
 2007.
 {{< tdclose >}}{{< tdopen >}}

 What role do scientists and science play in the courtroom?